tknoepff/haptic-breath/README.md

 <br>

-Clcik [here](https://vimeo.com/490901214) to check out a Q&A for this project, and many others like it, on the IDM Fall 2020 Showcase.
+Click [here](https://vimeo.com/490901214) to check out a Q&A for this project, and many others like it, on the IDM Fall 2020 Showcase.

 ## Materials Used